 Teens and steroids are a dangerous combination.
 There are many reasons why teens may be tempted to use steroids, including peer pressure, the desire for greater athletic performance or physical appearance, and a lack of knowledge about the risks associated with steroid use.
 Teen steroid abuse is a significant problem because of the negative health consequences that can result.

-Among all drugs abused by teens, steroids are not the most popular, but they can be extremely damaging.
-Boys are more likely than girls to use them, but all teens are susceptible to the temptation to use these drugs to bulk up and to perform better as athletes.
+Among all drugs abused by teens, steroids are not the most popular, but they can be highly damaging.
+Boys are more likely than girls to use them, but all teens are susceptible to the temptation to use these drugs to bulk up and perform better as athletes.

 What Are Steroids?

 The steroids that are abused by people hoping to build muscles are called anabolic-androgenic steroids.
-The term anabolic refers to the fact that they build muscle structures and androgenic refers to the ability to confer male characteristics to the user.
+The term anabolic refers to the fact that they build muscle structures, and androgenic refers to the ability to confer male characteristics to the user.
 These steroids are prescription medications that are synthetic forms of the male hormone testosterone.
-There are valid reasons for doctors to prescribe these steroids for people with certain disorders.
+There are valid reasons for doctors to prescribe these steroids to people with certain disorders.
 To take them without a prescription is illegal.